PhD Thesis Proposal

 - a 30 minute private session with the full dissertation committee

 To complete the proposal and critique process, the advisor must confirm to MAS when the committee has given final approval for the proposal.
 MAS will then confirm acceptance of proposal with advisor and student.
 A grade for MAS.950 will be given at end of current semester and the student can go forward to register for MAS.THG until completion of program.
-There must be at least one year between the critique and the thesis defense.
+There must be at least nine months between the critique and the thesis defense.